About the Department of Sociology

-The University of Louisville offers the following degree in sociology: bachelor of arts and bachelor of science, master of arts, and doctor of philosophy.
+The University of Louisville offers the following degrees in sociology: bachelor of arts and bachelor of science, , and .
 If you have questions about any of these degrees, contact Dr. Jonetta Weber, Director of Academic Services for Sociology.

 Those interested in sociology are intrigued by the challenging social issues pervading our world, how society influences and is influenced by them, and how to effectuate change.
 Students learn how to address these issues through scientific research and application, and, as our world continuously evolves, sociology students are well prepared to offer insight into these changes and how best to accommodate them.